3 Pupils per team play scratch knockout against their drawn school to play for the area Trophy.

 In case of illness or injury only a B team player may play for an A team

 If a B team makes it to the National finals only players that have played for the B team are eligible to play.
+Any queries to this please contact the organisers for a decision.

 It is the responsibility of the master in charge of golf to be honest and fair regarding A and B teams.
 Any schools found to have altered players around or manipulating results to give an advantage will be disqualified